 While perhaps not being as generous and potentially lucrative as some of the other welcome bonuses available to punters in the UK today, the SBK sign up offer is still very much worth taking advantage of, with a lack of any strict wagering requirements meaning that punters can use the style of the promotion to test out a number of different markets offered on the app.

 Unfortunately, the SBK sign up offer is where things stop in terms of promotions, with existing customers having no free bets, accumulator insurance or price boosts to take advantage of.
 SBK have instead chosen to focus upon odds and the social aspects of their app, while it remains to be seen as to whether they introduce further promotions in the future.
-After all, SBK has been in operation for under a year.
+After all, SBK has been in operation since August 2019.

 The following are among the most popular sports markets available on the SBK app: